• Skip to primary navigation

 Which Cut of Chicken Should You Use

 The cut of chicken influences how juicy and flavorful the chicken is.
-For example, chicken breasts are healthy but aren't as juicy or flavorful as thighs or legs.
+For example, aren't as juicy or flavorful as thighs or legs.
 For this recipe, we recommend bone-in, skin-on chicken thighs, legs, and wings.
 Bones and skin add so much flavor to the chicken during the cooking process.

 But if you want to make this recipe simpler or just prefer the texture, opt for boneless skinless chicken thighs.
 This cut of meat is also a great option for salads, like the BBQ Chicken Salad with Greek Yogurt Ranch.
 You can even use this same method to make chicken drummettes for a tasty appetizer.